Landlord-Tech/landlord-tech-landing-page/src/markdown/blog/resources-new-pet-mapping-tool-feature-added-to-pet-management-platform-ourpetpolicy.md

 **About Landlord Tech**

 Landlord Tech is a Boise, Idaho-based technology company focused on solving problems for property managers and owners through technology and automation.
-With their industry leading pet management platform, OurPetPolicy, Landlord Tech helps to reduce fraudulent ESAs, strengthen pet policies and improve tenant-renting experiences, along with many other financial and logistical benefits.
-For more information, visit [landlordtech.com](https://landlordtech.com/)
+With their industry leading [pet management platform](https://landlordtech.com/resources/pet-management-platforms-are-worth-the-investment-here-is-why), OurPetPolicy, Landlord Tech helps to reduce fraudulent ESAs, strengthen pet policies and improve tenant-renting experiences, along with many other financial and logistical benefits.
+For more information, visit [Landlordtech.com](https://landlordtech.com/)